Act III Broadcasting: Sale to ABRY

 ABRY Partners, a Boston-based investment firm, already owned two Fox network affiliates when the company entered into an agreement to acquire Norman Lear's controlling interest in Act III Broadcasting in early September 1991.
 The remaining shareholders, including Prudential Insurance, agreed to roll over their shares into the new company.
 However, the deal fell apart shortly thereafter, with CEO Bert Ellis declaring the deal "dead as a doornail."

 Ellis left Act III in early 1992 to form Ellis Communications, and the group was put under the leadership of long-time Lear and Perenchio associate Hal Gaba.
 Gaba did not continue to growth of the group or conduct any acquisitions; instead, he focused on selling the group as the financial markets began to recover from the deep recession of 1990-92 and the collapse of Drexel Burnham Lambert.
 During the 1989-1991 period, virtually no takeover activity was undertaken and asset values in general experienced steep, if temporary, declines.

-Gaba and Lear successfully exited the broadcasting business with the sale of Act III Broadcasting to ABRY, closing in 1995.
+Gaba and Lear successfully exited the broadcasting business with the sale of Act III Broadcasting to ABRY for an estimated $500 million, closing in June 1995.
 ABRY had embarked on a similar "roll-up" of independent stations a few years earlier, including the LMA strategy.
 Lear sold Act III Broadcasting for over $500 million (a 600% return on his original investment), despite receiving a far lower estimate of $15 million only a few years earlier from Boston Ventures, a group that had sought to acquire the stations during the height of the 1990 recession.
 The Act III stations then became part of Sullivan Broadcasting, a partnership between ABRY and Dan Sullivan, who had previously run Clear Channel Communications' television station group.
 This record-setting valuation came despite Fox's policy of not allowing acquisitions that resulted in one company controlling more than eight Fox affiliates, which acted as a deterrent on some potential bidders.
 Sinclair Broadcast Group then bought Sullivan in 1998; Sinclair had also implemented the LMA concept back in 1991.
 Shortly afterwards, Sullivan announced that they would retain the Utica station WFXV and sister station WPNY-LD through his new company Quorum Broadcasting (which was eventually absorbed into what is now Nexstar Media Group in 2003).